 Healthy School Lunches

-This is a big one.
+This is a big one for children’s dental care.
 Fill your child’s lunchbox with foods high in fiber, rich in fresh fruits and vegetables and even nuts and cheeses.
 These are all teeth-friendly and help promote a healthy pH in the mouth to prevent cavities.
 Avoid juices, sodas, sports drinks, dried fruits, fruit snacks and any other sticky, high sugar foods.
 Water and milk are best to drink.
 Pretzels and chips aren’t the best for the teeth, but other healthy choices listed above can offset and help remove the particles from the teeth better.
 They also dissolve more with saliva alone as compared with sticky, high sugar foods.

 Finally, it is important to protect your child’s teeth during any physical contact sport.
 This includes but is not limited to lacrosse, basketball, football, wrestling, and hockey.
 More and more schools are making this a requirement and make it a must that the guard be colored so the coach can see it in the mouth.
 A custom sports guard is well worth the money and protection, still allowing your child to talk and play as they normally would during a game vs. walking in our doors with a tooth in their hand.
 (Yes, we have seen it).

 Whatever your dental needs are for your children, we can help!
 Call us today at Dental Reflections Dublin to schedule your child’s dental appointment and we will be sure they are back to school ready!!